rbirac/imu_rep_draft/imu_rep_draft.rst

 Reference Implementation
 ========================

-A reference implementation for this REP is in development for the CHR-UM6 IMU [4]_, targeting ROS Jade.
+A reference implementation for this REP is in development for the CHR-UM6 IMU [4]_ driver, targeting ROS Jade.

 References
 ==========